kuldarotepalu/responsive-image-slider/README.md

-#  Image slider as starter.
+#  Image slider as a starter.